Rosetree-Solutions/Rosetree-Guides/ApexStyleGuide.md

 #### Avoid Hardcoding IDs

 Most IDs change between sandbox and production environments.
-For this reason we should not place IDs directly in the Apex code.
+For this reason, we should not place IDs directly in the Apex code.

 ###### Incorrect Example